OkelleyDevelopment/Odinvim/README.md

 - `neovim/nvim-lspconfig` -- Collection of configurations for built-in LSP client
 - `williamboman/nvim-lsp-installer` -- simple to use language server installer
-- `tamago324/nlsp-settings.nvim` -- language server settings defined in json
+- `tamago324/nlsp-settings.nvim` -- language server settings defined in JSON

 ## Appearance

 - Themes - Themes found around that I felt were neat, more can be added :)
+  - Onenord (Currently Set)
   - Material Ocean
-  - Tokyonight (Currently set)
+  - Tokyonight
   - Rose-pine
   - Nord